Business Ideas

 - Search volume research

-Success criteria: 40%+ say this is a top-3 problem they'd pay to solve.
+Success criteria: 40%+ say this is a top-3 problem they would pay to solve.

 Stage 2: Solution Validation (Week 3-4)